Becoming a Super GP Tracking the trend of offering more specialty services in general practice

 One way to achieve this, Malcmacher suggests, is to bring appropriate dental team members to hands-on, skills-based live training whenever possible.
 In addition to helping support the clinician, a well-trained team can maximize case acceptance.
 “Most of the time, it is the team that motivates patients towards treatment, especially when it comes to esthetic services,” he explains.
 “CE excites

-the team to talk about new services—my own well-trained team always talks about Botox, fillers, and
+the team to talk about new services—my own well-trained team always talks about Botox®, fillers, and implants to patients.”

 Sesemann says that without his staff ’s complete encouragement and commitment, his practice

 would never be able to achieve everything he strives for as a practitioner.
 “Introducing new services, especially when they are complex treatment modalities, requires a team approach and a committed focus from all of us to make it work,” he explains.

 Becoming a Super GP is just one option for making the most of dental practice in terms of finances

 “I love what my staff and I do and recommend it to anyone who wishes to immerse him or herself in

 dentistry.
 I believe it to be at the heart of our love for our profession, patients, and practice,”